Omit-m/Python-Code/README.md

 ""
-# Python Relearning Journey 🐍
+# Python learning Journey 🐍

 Hello, this is Omit, and welcome to my repository.